-The local sub-branch applied to the government for a site and the Minister for Lands approved a site for a Public Hall; namely, allotment 7 of section 20.
+The local sub-branch applied to the government for a site and the Minister for Lands approved allotment 7 of section 20.
 The government asked for the nomination of five to seven residents as trustees in June 1923.
-The Coffs Harbour Advocate, 28 September 1926 reported that the final plans for the hall has been forwarded to the Chief Secretary.
-Sufficient money was available for a start of construction.
+The Coffs Harbour Advocate, 28 September 1926 reported the final plans for the hall has been forwarded to the Chief Secretary.
+Sufficient money was available to start construction.

 JETTY MEMORIAL THEATRE Est. 1927